Automated Workflows: The First Step in Warehouse Automation

 A Sustainable Approach to Automation Can Improve Warehouse Operations

 Within any warehouse, there are countless opportunities for process improvements.
 But whether you want to improve tasks or overhaul your entire warehouse’s layout, it’s important to take a strategic, sustainable approach to your project.
 First, consider where your warehouse stands.
-If this is the first time executing an automation project, consider grabbing the low-hanging fruit by using a WMS to automate workflows and task management.
+If this is the first time executing an automation project, consider grabbing the low-hanging fruit by using a system to automate workflows and task management.
 Once that’s successfully accomplished, your organization can charge ahead with bigger and better warehouse automation projects.